Mental Health // Relationships.

 The influence of tech and new media (social media inclusive) has probably diminished the level of genuine intimate human connection.

 This has an influence on mental health.
-The support system (in terms of family and friendships) seem to have weakened and there is more loneliness.
+The support systems (in terms of family and friendships) seem to have weakened and there is more loneliness.

 To reduce the incidence of loneliness which is potentially depressive we must as individuals and a society go back to the basics of human interaction.